Dualchas Director Rory Flyn reflects on our participation in the 18th Venice Architecture Biennale.

 At the opening night reception on the rooftop of the Biennale’s own Pallazzo on the Grand Canal, the common phrase amongst invitees was - “We can’t believe we’re here”.
 This succinctly demonstrates Lesley Lokko’s achievement in bringing together and providing a platform for new voices.

-Our invitation also gave us the opportunity to not only be observers, but active participants in the life of this sensual city.
+Our invitation gave us the opportunity to not only be observers, but active participants in the life of this sensual city.

 [This article was featured in the RIAS Quarterly Issue 55, Autumn 2023: Outwith Our Shores]